MicrosoftDocs/office-developer-client-docs/docs/access/access-desktop-database-reference/connections-collection-dao.md

 > [!NOTE]
-> <P>ODBCDirect workspaces are not supported in Microsoft Access 2013.
-Use ADO if you want to access external data sources without using the Microsoft Access database engine.</P>
+> ODBCDirect workspaces are not supported in Microsoft Access 2013.
+Use ADO if you want to access external data sources without using the Microsoft Access database engine.